volcano-sh/website/README.md

 We use [Hugo](https://gohugo.io/) to format and generate our website, and [Netlify](https://www.netlify.com/) to manage the deployment of the site.
-Hugo is an open-source static site generator that provides us with templates, content organisation in a standard directory structure, and a website generation engine.
+Hugo is an open-source static site generator that provides us with templates, content organization in a standard directory structure, and a website generation engine.
 You write the pages in Markdown, and Hugo wraps them up into a website.

 * Please see [How to contribute](https://github.com/volcano-sh/volcano/blob/master/contribute.md) for instructions on how to contribute, if you are not familiar with the